Woman with short curly hair and a red patterned blouse, smiling while sitting by a window with greenery outside.

 • A presentation by me or someone else at the end of the day.

-• A video presented at the end of the day- either a timelapse of the drawings on it’s own or set to a short recording of someone talking about what they want the main objectives of the day.
+• A video presented at the end of the day- either a timelapse of the drawings on it’s own or set to a short recording of someone talking about the main objectives of the day.

 • Printed handouts for everyone to take home on the day.